Voting Systems and Security

 • Ballot inventory controls

-• Robust training (staff, temporary staff, poll workers)
+• Robust training (staff, temporary staff, election officers)

 • Testing & compliance auditing of voting systems